-We are currently party to executive retention agreements with each of Messrs.
-Pietri, Chawla and Mouritsen.
-Mr. Pietri's agreement was entered into with Heritage AspenTech and assumed by us in connection with the Emerson Transactions; the agreements with Messrs.
-Chawla and Mouritsen were entered into by us following the Emerson Transactions.
-Each of these agreements, as well as the provisions of the applicable equity plans and equity award agreements, may provide severance or change in control benefits to our named executive officers in the event of the termination of the applicable executive's employment under specified circumstances, including certain termination following a change in control.
+Each of Messrs.
+Pietri, Baker and Stagno are participants under the Aspen Technology, Inc. Executive Retention Plan (the "Executive Retention Plan").
+The Executive Retention Plan, as well as the provisions of the applicable equity plans and equity award agreements, may provide severance or change in control benefits to our named executive officers in the event of the termination of the applicable executive's employment under specified circumstances, including certain terminations following a change in control.

-In addition, we also entered into a letter agreement (the "Transition Agreement") with Mr. Hammond related to his retirement which became effective on February 6, 2023.
-The Transition Agreement provides for severance benefits to Mr. Hammond in the event of a termination of his employment under specific circumstances.
 We have provided more detailed information about these potential benefits, along with estimates of value under various circumstances, in the table below under "Employment and Change in Control Agreements."

-We believe that these executive retention agreements and the applicable provisions of the equity plans and award agreements assist in our efforts to maintain a competitive position in terms of attracting and retaining key executives.
-We also believe that these agreements support decision-making by our named executive officers that is in the best interests of our stockholders, thus enabling our executives to focus on company priorities.
+We believe these benefits assist in our efforts to maintain a competitive position in terms of attracting and retaining key executives.
+We also believe that these arrangements support decision-making by our named executive officers that is in the best interests of our stockholders, thus enabling our executives to focus on company priorities.

-Change in control benefits under the executive retention agreements are structured as "double trigger" benefits.
-In other words, the occurrence of a change in control, standing alone, does not in and of itself trigger the payment of benefits; rather, benefits are paid only if the employment of the executive is also terminated during a specified period after the change in control (which was triggered by the Emerson Transactions for Mr. Pietri but not for Messrs.
-Chawla and Mouritsen, as their agreements were entered into following the Closing of the Emerson Transactions) and under the circumstances described below under "Employment and Change in Control Agreements."
+Change in control benefits under the Executive Retention Plan are structured as "double trigger" benefits.
+In other words, the occurrence of a change in control, standing alone, does not in and of itself trigger the payment of benefits; rather, benefits are paid only if the employment of the executive is also terminated during a specified period after the change in control and under the circumstances described below under "Employment and Change in Control Agreements."
 We believe this "double trigger" approach also aligns with best practices and the practices of our peers.